 He has two master’s degrees from Georgia Tech and a bachelor’s degree from Clemson University.
 In civic life, he was appointed by Supervisor Joe Alexander and Supervisor Dana Kauffman to the Fairfax County Library Board, serving for 11 years and one term as chair.
 In his two years as chair (1998-2000), Mark oversaw the opening of a new library in Kingstowne and the development of a ten-year capital improvement plan that resulted in the renovation of the Richard Byrd and Martha Washington libraries and acquisition of over seven acres for the future development of a regional library on Beulah Street near Manchester Boulevard.
 He also served as president of United Community Ministries – a social-service non-profit providing employment services, aid to the homeless, and high-quality daycare to low-income children – during a six-year term on its board.

-He is currently on the Aerospace Advisory Council and the George Mason University School for Conflict Analysis and Resolution’s (S-CAR) Advisory Board.
+He is currently on the Aerospace Advisory Council and the George Mason University Carter School Advisory Board.
 He is an active member of the Bioscience Caucus.
 He was formerly a member of the Substance Abuse Services Council, and the Commission on Military and National Security Facilities.

 K. C. Soares is a senior management consultant focusing on large systems change, community and non-profit organization development and institution building, human capacity building, and executive coaching.
 She worked for over 18 years in the Organization of American States in social and income generating projects and was responsible for the OAS Center for Training and Development.
 She has worked in Africa, Europe, and the Americas.

-In addition to serving on S-CAR Advisory Board, K. C. is also involved with credit unions and cooperatives and serves as Chair of the OAS Federal Credit Union.
+In addition to serving on the Carter School's Advisory Board, K. C. is also involved with credit unions and cooperatives and serves as Chair of the OAS Federal Credit Union.
 She is the founding president of IODA-International Organization Development Association.
-With S-CAR she is currently developing programs and projects – for faculty and students – with the School of Management, Federal University of Bahia.
+With the Carter School she is currently developing programs and projects – for faculty and students – with the School of Management, Federal University of Bahia.
 She has taught at several other universities.

 She holds a Ph.D. from Cornell University and speaks Portuguese, Spanish, and English.